mla/router-right/README.md

     A 405 result indicates a match was found, but the request method was not allowed. allowed\_methods() can be called to obtain a list of the methods that are permitted for the route.

+    The above error codes are also available as symbolic names through the NOT\_FOUND and METHOD\_NOT\_ALLOWED methods.

 - allowed\_methods(\[ $name \])

     Returns the list of allowed methods for a given route name or path.
 In list context, returns a list.
 In scalar context, returns an array reference.
 An empty list/array indicates that all methods are